jmgress/github-copilot/slides/Slides.md

 ---
 marp: true
-theme: custom-default
+theme: custom-gaia
 footer: 'https://example.com'
 ---

-# My Presentation
+# GitHub Copilot Training
 ![bg right](https://picsum.photos/800/600)

 ---

 <!-- Speaker Notes -->
-## Slide 1
+## Content

-- Item 1
+- What is GitHub Copilot
-- Item 2
+- Bennifits to using GitHub Copilot
-- Item 3
+- How to use GitHub Copilot
 <!-- Can have multiple on a slide -->

 ---